Your partner in investing

-With the purchase of a stock, you become a small shareholder.
+With the purchase of a share, you become a small shareholder.
 If the company in question is successful then you benefit from dividends and price gains.
-You also obtain a voting right at the shareholders meeting.
+You also obtain voting right at the shareholder’s meeting.

 An ETF or tracker is generally a simple and understandable investment.
 Through an ETF, you buy a piece of an index such as the AEX, FTSE, Dax or a global equity index.
 Investments in ETFs are therefore also called index investments.
 Read more